Doula Certification Renewals Requirements & application to keep your certification current

 • CPR (infant/child/adult)

-• Meeting the needs of special groups (e.g., teens, homeless, imprisoned, LBGT+)
+• Meeting the needs of special groups (e.g., teens, homeless, incarcerated, LBGT+)

 • Complementary therapies, holistic modalities (e.g., aromatherapy, Reiki)